gafusion/EFIT/docs/namelist.rst

 -----

-SETUP is the optional namelist that can be read from the efit.input that can be used to set table and experiment directories and variable size limits.
+SETUP is the optional namelist that can be read from the efit.input that can be used to set table and machine directories and variable size limits.

 .. csv-table:: SETUP